 For a design that produces a far worse evaluation, take a look at the Historical Data RSM Tutorial.

 Press ahead to the Graphs tab atop the screen.
 It defaults to the FDS Graph that depicts standard error versus the fraction of design space.
 Click the curve you see depicted.
-Design-Expert now provides coordinate lines for easy reading.

 Based on extensive sampling of the experimental region (150,000 points by default as noted in the legend), the “y” axis on the FDS graph quantifies the maximum prediction variability at any given fraction of the total space.
 For example, as noted in the legend at the left of the screen, 80 percent of this response surface method (RSM) design falls at or below ~0.5 units of standard error (SE).
 Due to the random sampling algorithm, your FDS may vary a bit.
 When you evaluate alternative designs, favor those with lower and flatter FDS curves.

 You can see the central composite design (CCD) provides relatively precise predictions over a broad area around the 6 center points.
 Also, notice the circular contours.
 This indicates the desirable property of rotatability – equally precise predictive power at equal distances from the center point of this RSM design.
-For standard error plots, Design-Expert defaults to black and white shading.
+For standard error plots, the program defaults to black and white shading.
 The graduated shading that makes normal response contour plots so colorful will not work when displaying standard error.
 Look closely at the corners of this graph and notice they are gray, thus indicating regions where the response cannot be predicted as precisely.

 See what happens when you extrapolate beyond experimentation regions by following these steps.
 First select Display Options, Process Factors, Coded.
 Then right-click over the graph and select Edit axes….
 Change the default X1 Axis values for Low to -2 and High to 2.
 Next, click the X2 Axis tab and change Low value to -2 and High value to 2.
 After completing these changes, press OK.
 You now should see a plot like that shown below.